-- The root cause for the growing ecological crisis is the massive and frequently indiscriminate use of natural resources, including energy carriers, land and water 1.
-At the present time, worldwide use of natural resources increases dramatically, in part due to an increasing world population, but more pronounced because of the economic growth of emerging countries like China and India.
-Leading economic journals report regularly now about the considerable price increases due to mounting resource needs in China etc. - On the average, more than 30 tons of non-renewable natural resources are invested today for every ton of goods, with increasing tendency.
-The intensity of water use is about ten times higher.
+- The root cause for the growing ecological crisis is the massive and frequently indiscriminate use of natural resources, including energy carriers, land and water1.
+At the present time, worldwide use of natural resources increases dramatically, in part due to an increasing world population, but much more pronounced because of economic growth of emerging countries like China and India.
+Leading economic journals report regularly now about the considerable price increases due to mounting resource needs in China and other threshold economies.
+BBC reported on 25th May, 2004 that up to USD 200,- are now beeing paid for scrap iron on the world market.
+And the current situation on the crude market supposedly because of terrorism is well publicized. - On the average, more than 30 tons of non-renewable natural resources are invested today for every ton of goods, with increasing tendency.
+ICT is now 10 to 15 times more resource intensive on a kg/kg basis.
+And so is the consumption of water.
 On the average, citizens of OECD Member states consume some 20 times more non-renewable resources than the Vietnamese.
-In order to approach ecological sustainability, the resource productivity has to be increased in western countries by at least a Factor 10, compared to today 2. - More than two planets earth would need be available for providing the natural resources necessary to allow globalization of the western life style. - Current environmental policies cannot lead to sustainability because they essentially address the output-side of the economy, they do not focus on lowering resource consumption (in fact, they often spawn additional resource investments), they are basically non-precautionary and they cause enormous non-market-driven costs that most countries cannot afford.
+In order to approach ecological sustainability, the resource productivity in western countries has to be increased by at least a Factor 10, compared to today2.
+A demateralization of this magnitude will also dampen the energy demand by ca. 80% opening completely new vistas for decarbonization and for supplying sufficient energy to the 2 billion poor of this world. - More than two planets earth would need be available for providing the natural resources necessary to allow globalization of the western life style. - Current environmental policies cannot lead to sustainability because they essentially address the output-side of the economy, they do not focus on lowering resource consumption (in fact, they often spawn additional resource investments), they are basically non.-precautionary, they attempt to increase the supply of "environmentally friendly" energy and materials and they cause enormous non-market-driven costs that most countries cannot afford.

 At this time in history, a number of reasons call for serious re-orientation of the current economic framework in western countries.
-Among these reasons are:
+Among the reasons are: